modelica-tools/FMUComplianceChecker/README-FMUChecker.txt

 -n <num_steps>   Maximum number of output points.
 Zero means output
                  in every step.
 Default is 500.

--o <filename>    Simulation result output file name.
+-o <filename>    Simulation result output CSV file name.
 Default is to use standard output.

 -s <stopTime>    Simulation stop time, default is to use information from
                 'DefaultExperiment' as specified in the model description XML.